 What happens if someone in my school has COVID-19?

-If someone starts to feel unwell while they’re in school, and they are showing symptoms of COVID-19, they will be given a mask and be brought to an area of the school to isolate before they are sent home.
+If someone starts to feel unwell while they’re in school, and they are showing symptoms of COVID-19, they will be brought to an area of the school to isolate before they are sent home.
 Those who have been in close contact with the person may be contacted by the HSE to arrange testing.
 Any area where the student spent time will be thoroughly cleaned and disinfected.
 The school will assess the situation to decide what to do next.

 Feeling overwhelmed or want to talk to someone right now?

 - Get anonymous support 24/7 with our text message support service